 - From a food safety perspective, beef traceability is vital in case there are any public safety concerns (such as foot & mouth or BSE).
 If you cannot see the name of the farm, then it would be very hard to understand if you are at risk.

-- If you do not know where your beef has come from, as the company you are buying from is obscuring it behind an ‘own label’ or the name of meat distributor, then how can you check the farm exists, and has the credentials that are claimed?
+- If you do not know where your beef has come from, as the company you are buying from is obscuring it behind an ‘own label’ (this is more and more common these days in Singapore) or the name of meat distributor, then how can you check the farm exists, and has the credentials that are claimed?

 Best Beef You Can Trust

-At Sasha’s Fine Foods, I’d say hands down that the best grass fed beef in Singapore that you can get delivered to your door is that of Green Meadows from New Zealand.
+At Sasha’s Fine Foods, I am confident in saying that the best grass fed beef in Singapore that you can get delivered to your door is our grass fed beef from New Zealand.
+I don't just work with anyone and I wholeheartedly stand behind the products I choose.